Domestic policy of the second Trump administration: Housing

 The Department of Housing and Urban Development has reportedly closed or halted hundreds of cases along with the revocation of settlements, "even when accusations of discrimination had been substantiated".
 The Office of Fair Housing and Equal Opportunity was reported to go from 22 to 6 lawyers with the office's work referred to as “not a priority of the administration".
 Since Trump took office, the office issued 4 charges of discrimination compared to an average of 35 a year.
 The administration reversed a rule put into place by the Biden administration to crack down on housing discrimination.
 Two lawyers where ousted after whistleblowing.

+The administration was described as "abruptly" reversing its proposal to "overhaul" federal spending on homelessness before the proposal was blocked by Judge Mary S. McElroy.